seanzmc/Stingcalc/README.md

 - Accurate calculations using standard loan formulas
 - Support for decimal values in all inputs
 - Results formatted as currency with two decimal places
+- Monthly income calculator that:
+  - Estimates monthly gross income based on year-to-date earnings
+  - Accounts for partial years when hired during the current year
+  - Handles partial months for more accurate calculations